 The Lasallian ethos, as it has been passed down for nearly 50 years, still distinguishes the community today, with the on-going use of traditional prayers and more importantly, the concept of Hudson Catholic being a student-centered school with an emphasis on service to others still holding sway.

 Our school offers a comprehensive, demanding curriculum, and a widely varied extracurricular program that focuses on spiritual, social, and physical values.
-High-tech equipment, including Smart and Promethean boards permeates each classroom and laboratory.
+High-tech equipment, including Smart projectors in each classroom, Promethean boards and a one-to-one computing program permeate each classroom and laboratory.
 Students are encouraged both to grow individually and be responsible to the whole school community.

 Founded to meet the needs of the sons of European immigrants, the school now addresses the needs of a very diverse population of young men and women drawn from every imaginable ethnic and socioeconomic group.